 What Is SEO

 So how do you make them aware?
 There are many ways, but if you assume they will search online then your webpages need to appear in the search result listings (SERPS).
-People are unlikely to scroll through many pages of results, so you need to appear in a high position in those listings.
+People are unlikely to scroll through many pages of results, so you must appear in a high position in those listings.

-Search engine optimisation is a process designed to increase the visibility of your web pages in the search results.
+Search engine optimisation (SEO) is a process designed to increase the visibility of your web pages in the search results.

 How To Rank – The Basics